Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Introduction

-Just like real power, reactive power also contains signatures of individual appliances~\cite{fan2017privacy}.
-In fact, temporal variations in reactive power is one of the key features exploited by NIALM methods~\cite{zeifman2011nonintrusive}.
-Therefore, to avoid/decrease information leakage from the metered data, not only $P$ but also $Q$ must be considered.
-However, joint processing of $P$ and $Q$ for privacy preservation is left unaddressed in the literature.
+Just like metered real power, metered reactive power also contains signatures of individual appliances~\cite{fan2017privacy}.
+In fact, temporal variations in metered reactive power are one of the key features exploited by NIALM methods~\cite{zeifman2011nonintrusive}.
+Therefore, to decrease the amount of information that can be gathered from smart meter data, not only the real power but also the reactive power must be considered.
+However, joint shaping of real and reactive power for privacy preservation is left unaddressed in the literature.
 To fill this gap, in this study, we investigate the extent of privacy vulnerabilities of real and reactive power metering as well as the effectiveness of countermeasures for privacy preservation.
-Our main contributions are enumerated as follows: \begin{enumerate} \item To the best of our knowledge, this is the first study that considers the impacts of both real and reactive power simultaneously for LS-based consumer privacy preservation in SG. \item We create a novel goal programming based multi-objective mixed-integer linear programming (MIP) model for the optimization of privacy preservation of both real and reactive power as well as the optimal cost and comfort objectives. \item We show, through the comparative evaluations of the solutions, which consider only $P$, only $Q$, and both $P$ and $Q$, that shaping only the real load or only the reactive load is not sufficient to attain the best possible privacy preservation level which can only be achieved by the joint consideration of $P$ and $Q$. \end{enumerate}
+Our main contributions are enumerated as follows: \begin{enumerate} \item To the best of our knowledge, this is the first study that considers the impacts of shaping both real and reactive loads simultaneously for consumer privacy preservation in SGs. \item We develop a novel multi-objective mixed-integer programming (MIP) model for finding the optimum schedule of real and reactive power consumption of a house to maximize privacy while minimizing cost and discomfort.
+Our formulation employs a minimax goal programming approach to guarantee Pareto efficiency and enables fair prioritization of the aforementioned objectives. \item We show that shaping only one of the load components is insufficient to attain the best possible privacy performance.
+Our computational study, in which we compare different cases such as only real power based LS, only reactive power based LS, and both real and reactive power based LS, confirm that the best possible privacy preservation can only be achieved by joint consideration of real and reactive power. \end{enumerate}

-The rest of the paper is organized as follows: Section~\ref{sec:Related} presents a review of the literature on load shaping based privacy protection in SGs.
-Our multi-objective optimization formulation is elaborated in Section~\ref{sec:ProblemFormulation}.
+The rest of the paper is organized as follows: Section~\ref{sec:Related} presents a literature review on LS-based privacy protection in SGs.
+Our system model and multi-objective MIP formulation are elaborated in Sections~\ref{sec:SystemModel}~and~\ref{sec:ProblemFormulation}, respectively.
 Results of our analysis are presented in Section~\ref{sec:Results}.
 Concluding remarks are provided in Section~\ref{sec:Conclusion}.